aaupov/aaupov.github.io/_posts/2022-11-12-bolt-chromium.md

 ## Intro
 As you might already know, BOLT helps achieve peak performance on top of compiler's best effort, i.e. over both PGO and LTO.
 This post will cover the necessary steps to experiment with optimizing Chromium with BOLT.
-I don't have any knowledge of Chromium so it's going to be quick and dirty.
+I have very little knowledge of Chromium so it's going to be quick and dirty.

 ## Plan
 We'll tackle this problem in the following steps: